 Qamar said, “I just wanted to get rid of the 50,000+ Garments leftover inventory of my father’s factory but very quickly realized the obsession of Pakistanis with international brands.”

 Qamar tells that one of the biggest problems faced by his E-commerce store is late deliveries.
-Customers get offended when they cannot get what they ordered within next three days.
-However, he is woking with a few logistic companies to overcome this.
+Customers get offended when they cannot get what they ordered within the next three days.
+However, he is working with a few logistic companies to overcome this.

 The Future of Export leftovers:

-With over 50+ employees working currently, Qamar foresees a bright future of his company.
+With over 50+ employees working currently, Qamar foresees a bright future for his company.

 “The future of Export Leftovers is to create a platform for all the exporters from Pakistan to sell their leftover inventory on our store,” Qamar says.